-As we know it today, the piano, short for fortepiano, is derived from earlier keyboard instruments such as the harpsichord and the clavichord.
-A version of the modern piano was in use as early as the mid-18th century, but it was not perfected until the mid 19th century.
-The piano is relatively easy to learn, has a large range styles, and is extremely versatile in almost every genre of music, including classical, pop, jazz, rock, and blues.
+The piano (short for pianoforte) was derived from earlier keyboard instruments such as the harpsichord and the clavichord.
+A version of the modern piano was in use as early as the mid-18th century.
+The instrument we use today was perfected in the 19th century and has not changed much since then.
+The piano is relatively easy to learn, and is extremely versatile in almost every genre of music, including classical, pop, jazz, rock, and blues.

 Getting a Piano

-**Feel free to call us at 631-476-8946 with any questions you may have.
-We can help provide you with additional resources.
+**Feel free to contact us with any questions you may have.
+We can help provide you with additional resources.**